-1.1 Tutorial
+1.2 Tutorial

 The WP plug-in is distributed with the Frama-C platform.
 However, you must install some external provers in order to fulfill proof obligations.
 You have several choices, see section 2.2.4 for details.
 To starts with, you may install the Alt-Ergo [CCK06] prover.
-You can install it from source at http://alt-ergo.lri.fr or with Godi.
+You can install it from source at http://alt-ergo.lri.fr or with the Godi package installer.